newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Collect Required Documents

 Step 3.
-Complete the Marriage License Application Form
+Complete The Marriage License Application Form

 Obtain and complete the application form.
 Both parties must fill out application forms and provide the following information: